meatball133/crystal/exercises/concept/crystal-hunter/.docs/instructions.md

 In the game will the character gets points when taking up a crystal or picking up a power up.

-Define the `score?/2` method that takes two arguments (_if the character is touching a power up and _if the character is touching a crystal_) and returns a boolean value if the character scored.
+Define the `score?` method that takes two arguments (_if the character is touching a power up and _if the character is touching a crystal_) and returns a boolean value if the character scored.
 The method should return true if the character is touching a power up or a crystal.

 ```crystal
 Rules.score?(true, true)